josefdc/pixel-alchemy-studio/README.md

 ## 📄 License

 This project is licensed under the Apache License 2.0.
-See the LICENSE file for more details (you'll need to add one!).
+See the LICENSE file for more details.

 **Happy sketching and alchemizing with PixelAlchemy Studio!**